Our Top Picks

 How We Tested

-We bought three top-rated small grills that our reviewers tested for 40 hours.
+We bought three top-rated small grills that our reviewers tested for more than 52 hours.
 We asked our testers to consider the most important features when using these grills, from cooking space to portability.
 We’ve outlined the key takeaways here so that you, too, know what to look for when shopping.

 What to Look for in a Small Grill